 A soft tissue cheeklift is done through a lower eyelid (blepharoplasty) incision where the fallen cheek tissues are lifted back up onto the bone.
 At the same time, a lower blepharoplasty is also performed which most facial aging patients need as well.
 A soft tissue resuspension midface lift may also be done through a temporal incision (temporal suspenion), a scalp incision (cranial suspension) or combined with the Endotine device to help hold up the cheek tissues.
 Almost every approach, however, uses a lower eyelid incision as part of the procedure.

 A bony cheeklift is done by placing a specially designed cheek implant (submalar or combined submalar/malar shell) onto the bone through an incision inside the mouth.
 By adding bone support, the fallen cheek tissues are lifted up.
 The size of the submalar or shell implant will determine how effective this type of cheeklift is.
 For some patients this is all the midface lifting effect they will need.

-Indianapolis plastic surgeon, Dr. Barry Eppley, performs other facial rejuvenation procedures, including neck contouring and browlifts in Indianapolis.
-For Indianapolis rhinoplasty patients desiring a shapelier nose, he performs nasal surgery.
+Dr. Barry Eppley, performs other facial rejuvenation procedures, including neck contouring and browlifts.
+For rhinoplasty patients desiring a shapelier nose, he performs nasal surgery.
 And for patients who do not desire a surgical procedure, he offers Botox and a selection of injectable fillers such as Juvederm.

 Cheeklift – Before Surgery